What Is Satanism? A Complete Guide to Types, Beliefs & History

 The word "Satanism" evokes strong reactions, but the reality is far more nuanced than popular culture suggests.
-Modern Satanism is primarily a 20th-century phenomenon, though it draws on centuries of literary, philosophical, and religious sources.
+Modern Satanism is primarily a 20th-century phenomenon, born with Anton LaVey's Church of Satan in 1966, though it draws on centuries of literary, philosophical, and religious sources.
+This guide explains what Satanism is, the different types of Satanism, their core beliefs and practices, and answers the most common questions.

 Atheistic (Symbolic) Satanism